Aisha-fahad/DATA-MINING-PROJECT-/README.md

 # DATA-MINING-PROJECT-
 Project Description:
 Our project is designed as a classification task, with the primary objective of predicting loan approval outcomes.
-Using applicant-related attributes such as income, credit history, requested loan amount, marital status, and employment details, our model aims to determine whether a loan application should be classified as Approved or Not Approved.
+Using applicant-related attributes such as income, credit history, requested loan amount, marital status, and employment details, our model aims to determine whether a loan application should be classified as Approved or Rejected.

 Objectives:
 Classification Task: Our goal is to develop a predictive model that categorizes loan applications into either “Approved” or “Not Approved.”